 What brought about the change from being a CRA to a City Department?

-There has been a state-wide discussion regarding the future of Florida’s Community Redevelopment Agencies over the past year and a half that has resulted in an uncertain future for all CRAs, including Gainesville’s.
+In 2018-2019, a state-wide discussion regarding the future of Florida’s Community Redevelopment Agencies had resulted in an uncertain future for all CRAs, including Gainesville’s.
 The City and County Commissions wished to create a solution that would address local issues and also insulate the GCRA from future state legislative mandates.
 The City and County were able to design the future of the GCRA in a mutually agreeable structure.
-Under the new structure, the GCRA will be able to focus on areas that need more robust programs and that historically did not have the funding to support it.
+Under the new structure, the GCRA is able to focus on areas that need more robust programs and that historically did not have the funding to support them.

 Explain how the CRA became a city department?